jacen92/pi-gen/README.md

  * `USE_QEMU` (Default: `"0"`)

    This enable the Qemu mode and set filesystem and image suffix if set to 1.
+   **CAUTION**: In this mode and following the version of Qemu the system could be on armv6l instead of armv7l on the real device.

  * `LAST_STAGE` (Default: `"5"`)

-   If you wish to build up to a specified stage (such as building up to stage 2 for a lite system)
+   If you wish to build up to a specified stage (such as building up to stage 2 for a lite system or stage 3 for a minimal desktop image)

  * `RPI_LOCALHOST` (Default: `"raspberrypi"`)